 Overweight if BMI is 25.0-29.9 kg/m2

-Obese, if as BMI ≥30.0 kg/m2.
+Obese, if is BMI ≥30.0 kg/m2.

 The dietary habits were investigated using the 1st section of the Arabic version of Comprehensive Feeding Practices Questionnaire (CFPQ).
-It comprises 12 questions and it is a reliable and valid instrument for assessing dietary habits and maternal feeding practices of children aged 6-12 years.
-(13)
+It comprises 12 questions and it is a reliable and valid instrument for assessing dietary habits and maternal feeding practices of children aged 6-12 years (13).

 The child's lifestyle behavior was assessed using the physical activity and life style section of a questionnaire adapted from another study, which consists of 14 questions.
 The reliability of the questionnaire has been shown to be acceptable (14).

 Parent's perception regarding their child's weight was assessed by the question that has been used by several international studies for the same purpose (15-17): "I feel that my child is a) underweight, b) slightly underweight, c) about the right weight, d) overweight, or e) obese".
 However, due to the limited sample size in the present study and that the literature demonstrating that parental underestimation is more problematic among normal and overweight/obese children (4), the category ‘slightly underweight ’ was omitted by the researcher.
 Moreover, in the light of literature review, two questions were added to assess health literacy as a factor effecting parents' misperception of their children's actual weight.
-We defined misperception as: Parents incorrectly recognizing their child's weight in both normal weight and overweight groups.
-(18)
+We defined misperception as: Parents incorrectly recognizing their child's weight in both normal weight and overweight groups (18).

-A pilot study was conducted to test the clarity of the study questionnaire and the time needed to fill the questionnaire.
+A pilot study was conducted to test the clarity of the study questionnaire and the time needed to fill in the questionnaire.
 The questionnaire contents proved to be clear, well-understood and required about 15 minutes to be completed.
 Participants’ data in the pilot study were not included in the final analysis.

 Copies of the study questionnaire were distributed to potential participant parents, accompanied by a consent form, which also included study objectives, confidentiality of collected data, voluntary participation, all responses are anonymous, and their right to withdraw without any effect on received healthcare.
-Data were kept in a personal computer with password protection, and after its completion, data were kept in safe storage media which in a safe locker.
+Data were kept in a personal computer with password protection, and after its completion, data were kept in safe storage media which is in a safe locker.

 The study data were analyzed using the Statistical Package for Social Sciences (IBM, SPSS version 26).
 The data were reported as frequencies and percentages.
 Kolmogorov–Smirnov test was applied to assess normality of data distribution.
 Non- parametric statistical tests were applied, i.e., Mann-Whitney to compare two groups and Kruskal-Wallis to compare more than two groups.
 P-values less than 0.05 were considered as statistically significant.